Haven’t we always been told – “Old is gold”?

 5. Re-Architecting

-Re-architecting is the solution for you – It is driven by a strong business need to add new features, scale, or performance – such changes that would otherwise be difficult to achieve in the application’s current environment.
+Re-architecting is the solution for you.
+It is driven by a strong business need to add new features, scale, or improve performance—changes that would otherwise be difficult to achieve in the application’s current environment.

-It means shifting to a new application architecture while altering the code to exploit the platform’s new and better capabilities fully.
+It means shifting to a new application architecture while altering the code to fully exploit the platform’s new and better capabilities.
 This migration technique has a medium risk and cost involved.

 6. Rewriting (Rebuilding, Redesign)